routegy/routegy-docs/app/docs/reference/action-types/webhook.md

 The webhook action type is used to call a webhook URL with JSON payload for every [event](/reference/events/) created by an [app](/reference/apps/).

-::: warning
+::: tip
-Webhooks are not yet configurable using [templating](/reference/templating/).
+Webhooks must return a response within 25 seconds.
 :::

 ## Guides